-1.11 Ministry of Environment Conservation
+1.9 Ministry of Environment and Natural Resources

-Educate people on the impact of population and resource mismanagement on the deterioration of the environment and depletion of natural resources.
+- (i) Educate people on the impact of population and resource mismanagement on the deterioration of the environment and depletion of natural resources. - (ii) Develop population programmes that will demonstrate the impact of population on land and water resources.

-1.12 Ministry of Local Authorities
+1.10 Ministry of Local Governments